Ivory Coast men's national under-16 basketball team

-The Ivory Coast men's national under-16 basketball team is a national basketball team of Ivory Coast, administered by the Fédération Ivoirienne de Basket-Ball.
-It represents the country in men's international under-16 basketball competitions.
+The Ivory Coast men's national under-16 and under-17 basketball team is a national basketball team of Ivory Coast, administered by the Fédération Ivoirienne de Basket-Ball.
+It represents the country in international under-16 and under-17 men's basketball competitions.

-In the 2025 FIBA U16 AfroBasket Qualifiers (Zone 3) held in Monrovia, Liberia, Côte d’Ivoire secured their fourth consecutive trip to the final round by going undefeated (4–0).
+In the 2025 FIBA U16 AfroBasket Qualifiers (Zone 3) held in Monrovia, Liberia, Côte d'Ivoire secured their fourth consecutive trip to the final round by going undefeated (4–0).
 Their commanding wins included lopsided victories over Benin (98–20 and 99–22) and Liberia.
 Jean Philippe Oka earned MVP honors of the qualifiers.